atlleung/pyClock/README.md

 a worship timer.

 run `python app.py` and it will prompt the user to enter file name of the schedule.
-Enter without `.csv`
+Ensure `.csv` file is in the same folder and enter filename without `.csv` extension.

 ### Dependencies